CSCfi/csc-env-julia/README.md

 ## Testing Julia module
-We can test the Julia module by loading it, checking the Julia version and testing the Julia man pages.
+We can test the Julia module by loading it, checking the Julia version and checking the path to the Julia man pages.

 ```bash
 module load julia/1.8.5